 Premises licence new applications

-A premises licence is needed to:
+A premises must have a licence to:

 - sell alcohol